“But WHY is this the Safety Rule?”

-Anyone who spends much time with young children knows that the question “Why?” comes up constantly– whether the question is why rabbits can’t fly, or why can’t I stand on the table in the middle of dinner or why can’t I show someone my penis or vagina if I feel like it or why do I have to ask my grownups first before I can talk to strangers?
+Anyone who spends much time with children knows that the question “Why?” comes up constantly– whether the question is why rabbits can’t fly, or why can’t I stand on the table in the middle of dinner or why can’t I show someone my penis or vagina if I feel like it or why do I have to ask my grownups first before I can talk to strangers?

 Some “Why?” questions are easy to answer.
 Rabbits can’t fly because they don’t have wings.
-You can’t stand on the table because we don’t want you to step in our food and you might fall off.
+You can’t stand on the table because we don’t want you to step in our food, and you might fall off.

 As adults, we sometimes have the job of not answering every question in the way it was asked.
 Getting into details about some kinds of “Why?” questions can lead to putting pictures into children’s minds that don’t need to be there.